 “The doctor can be the leader who engages the office to get started on this, but it shouldn’t take the physician very much or any time once they inspire their office to get started,” he said.

 My Green Doctor explains how a “green team” made up of staff members can be set up in less than 15 minutes.
 Teams meet once a month over lunch to share ideas, making changes that are suggested by My Green Doctor, and track progress.

-Reset your thermostats.
-During working hours there are only two temperature settings to remember: 68 degrees in winter and 74 degrees in the summer.
+During working hours, there are only two temperature settings to remember: 68 degrees in winter and 74 degrees in the summer.
 When the office is closed for the night, raise or lower those temperatures, depending on the season.
-Programmable thermostats will do the work for you
+Programmable thermostats will do the work for you.

-Replace your old light bulbs with energy-efficient alternatives.
-Light-emitting diode and compact fluorescent lamp lighting lasts up to 25 times longer than incandescent bulbs, while using 75 percent less energy.
+Light-emitting diode and compact fluorescent lamp lighting last up to 25 times longer than incandescent bulbs, while using 75% less energy.

 The guide gives two examples.
-Solar thermal systems that heat water require investment, but offer long-lasting savings.
+Solar thermal systems that heat water require investment but offer long-lasting savings.
 “Green power”—electricity generated from renewable resources—is widely available.
-It can cost more, but practices may choose to that option as part of their commitment to environmental sustainability.
+It can cost more, but practices may choose that option as part of their commitment to environmental sustainability.

-Physicians are also encouraged to electronically communicate with patients.
-A telehealth program—reaching patients by text, email and telephone—is an environmentally efficient solution, lowering the carbon footprint of both the practice and its patients.
-The AMA’s STEPS Forward™ practice-improvement initiative offers a learning module on adopting telemedicine.
+Among many other advantages, telehealth is an environmentally efficient solution, lowering the carbon footprint of both the practice and its patients.
+Check out the AMA STEPS Forward™ toolkit on adopting telemedicine.

 Learn more about AMA policy on advocacy for environmental sustainability and climate.